 In this subclause “simultaneously transmit” means more than one PPDU is transmitted on more than one link, where each PPDU is transmitted over one link, and those transmissions overlap in time.
 Likewise, “simultaneously trigger” means more than one HE or EHT TB PPDU is triggered on more than one link, where each PPDU is triggered over one link, and those transmissions overlap in time.
 If a non-STR MLD that is receiving a PPDU on a first link simultaneously transmits another PPDU on a second link, then the non-STR MLD might fail to receive the PPDU on the first link because of the interference caused by its transmission on the second link.
 This subclause specifies a mechanism to align the end time of PPDUs that are simultaneously transmitted to the same non-STR non-AP MLD, which helps reduce the chances of the occurence of such self-interference among STAs affiliated to the same non-STR MLD.

-When an AP MLD simultaneously transmits more than one PPDU to the same non-STR non-AP MLD and at least one of the PPDUs carries a frame that is a QoS data soliciting an immediate response, then the AP shall align the end time of the PPDUs per the rules defined in this subclause, except if one of the PPDUs meets one of the following conditions:
+When an AP MLD simultaneously transmits more than one PPDU to the same non-STR non-AP MLD and at least one of the PPDUs carries a frame that is a QoS data soliciting an immediate response, then

-The PPDU carries a high priority frame (the definition of the high priority frame is TBD).
+The AP shall align the end time of the PPDUs soliciting an immediate response per the rules defined in this subclause, except if the PPDU carries a high priority frame (the definition of the high priority frame is TBD).

-The PPDU does not solicit an immediate response and the end time of the PPDU is not later than the end time of any of PPDUs that solicits an immediate response.
+The end time of the PPDU that does not solicit an immediate response shall meet the TBD condition.

-Other condition is TBD.

 (#Motion 122, SP159)